davidmaloney/tokensite/README.md

 Requirements

 * VPS with Docker + Docker Compose
-* Traefik reverse proxy running externally
+* NGINX reverse proxy (external setup)
 * Cloudflare DNS with wildcard record: *.tokensite.fun → VPS IP
+* Additional server configuration for lightweight and stable deployments

 Features

 SHILLit is designed for short-lived, fast-moving projects, making it especially well-suited for meme coin creators who typically need landing pages for limited timeframes, often aligned with early launch phases and short-term campaigns.

 If a service is not renewed before its expiration date, it is automatically deactivated and permanently deleted.
 All associated data, content, and configuration settings are fully removed and cannot be recovered.
-This design keeps the platform lean and efficient while allowing flexibility for creators to reuse names and slugs for future deployments.
+This ensures the platform remains clean, efficient, and optimized for active deployments while still allowing flexibility for creators to reuse names and slugs for future projects.

-For projects that evolve beyond their initial stage, the pricing model is structured to scale with them.
-Annual subscriptions are intentionally kept low, making it easy for teams to renew or top up their service as momentum grows.
+For projects that grow beyond their initial phase, the pricing model is designed to scale with them.
+Annual subscriptions are kept intentionally low, making it easy for teams to renew or top up their service as momentum increases.

-To ensure full transparency, the platform includes a built-in pricing calculator that converts all costs into SOL (Solana) at the current exchange rate, so users always know the exact amount required at the time of payment.

-Payments are currently supported exclusively via Solana, the dominant payment rail within the meme coin ecosystem.
+All payments are processed exclusively via Solana, the dominant payment rail within the meme coin ecosystem.
+At the time of payment, pricing is automatically converted into SOL in the backend using the current exchange rate, and the exact SOL amount is what gets charged.
+This ensures users always pay a transparent and accurate amount without needing manual calculation.

 Additional blockchain ecosystems are not supported at this time.

 Contact